Energy = matter.

 VASTU REVA VAASTU

-Subtle energy changing into Gross energy
+Geometrical illustrations of Subtle energy changing into Gross energy

 *Traditionally the area of the Primal square is 64 modular spaces.
 Areas of square and that of circle are spatially equal.
 The square turning into circle without undergoing any change in its spatial measure is a geometrical proof of 'अहं ब्रह्मास्मि' "I am Brahman" and E=mc².